seinsidler/agusmakmun.github.io/_posts/2024-01-22-Color-a-Cube.md

 So, lets say we take a quarter and paint the top red and the bottom blue, and put that to the side.
 Then, we take another quarter, and paint the top of this quarter blue and the bottom red.
 We painted the two possible ordering of colors on this quarter, but we notice that if we flip one of the quarters over, we'll just have two identical looking quarters.
 At this point, if we flip over one quarter and swap them around a bunch of times like a street magician, we won't be able to tell them apart!

-This means that if we said there are two ways to color a coin, we would be overcounting the ways we can color the cube.
+This means that if we said there are two ways to color a coin, we would be overcounting the ways we can color the coin.
 But how do we account for this?

 Well, we know that quarter can be oriented two different ways.
 The first way is if we do nothing to the quarter and the second way is if we flip the quarter over.
 When we counted the number of ways we can order the two colors, that doesn't take into account the quarter looks the same when we do nothing to it and when we flip it.
 So if we take the number of ways we can orient the quarter, we get our answer: